-Course Description: This class will continue to build on the skills of Digital Arts 1 to develop advanced skills in digital art techniques.
+Course Description: This capstone class will continue to build on the skills of Digital Arts I to develop advanced skills in digital art techniques.
 More emphasis on the fine art aspects of graphic images, still images and moving images using design, composition, and storytelling.
-Student are expected to continue building a digital portfolio and work more closely with industry professionals.
-This course has received approval from the UC A-G "F" entrance requirement.
-SkillsUSA competitions offer exciting opportunities to compete.
+Lessons will include class lectures, demonstrations, guest speakers, and hands-on art activities.
+Students are expected to continue building a digital portfolio website and work more closely with industry professionals.
+In some cases guset speakers will also act as clients and present students with a project.
+The process reflects a real world industry situation, as students create mock-ups, rough drafts, submit images to the client and make necessary adjustments after receiving client feedback.
+Second semester students will be placed in a job shadow, and have an opportunity to complete in SkillsUSA.
+Students can display artwork at a variety of venues.
+Students also have an opportunity to design and produce merchandise for the Chico High Media Marketplace.
+The Marketplace club is student run and allows students a venue to not only design, and produce a multitude or merchandise, but learn entrepreneurial skills.
+This course has received approval from the UC A-G "F" entrance requirement and is articulated to Butte College.